parkertimmins/sigmod23ann/README.md

 When only 2 clusters are used, the two distance evaluations can be replaced with a single dot-product.
 This is because the plane which is equidistant from both points may be precomputed, an a single dot-product is required to determine on which side of the plane a given points lies.

+Parallelism:
+All linear algebra was implemented using SIMD intrinsics as can be seen at: https://github.com/parkertimmins/sigmod23ann/blob/main/src/LinearAlgebra.hpp

+Navigating Codebase:
+As this code was written for a contest, its a bit messy, with lots of commented out and duplicated code from different versions.
+The constructResult function which does all the work is at: https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L1003
-The code to perform this 2-cluster K-means splitting can be seen at https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L440 .
+Perhaps more interestingly, the code to perform this 2-cluster K-means splitting can be seen at https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L440 .